Preston-Yu/G-CU/README.md

 ### For code v1.0
 Due to data structure, the following matters need to be noted.
- - Now all data transfer changed to Little-endian.
+ - Now all data transmission changed to Little-endian.

 ### For board v0.0 or v0.1
 Due to issues such as hardware design, the following matters need to be noted.